-It can be seen that particles density is singular at $r\to0$ in this case, moreover, it is proportional to $1/r$ (note that $\hat f(\varepsilon, 0)\ge0$ so the integral in \eqref{rho5} doesn't turn into zero).
-Such behavior exactly coincides with the resulting from numerical simulations \emph{cusp}-like density profile with $\al=-1$ (see Introduction).
-It is worth noting that the gravitational potential $\varphi(r)$ in this case, remains finite at $r=0$, but has a cusp at this point, i.e. $\varphi'(0)\ne0$.
+It can be seen that particles density is singular at $r\to0$ in this case, moreover, it is proportional to $1/r$ (note that $\hat f(\varepsilon, 0)\ge0$, so the integral in \eqref{rho5} does not vanish).
+Such behavior exactly coincides with the one resulting from numerical simulations \emph{cusp}-like density profile with $\al=-1$ (see Introduction).
+It is worth noting that the gravitational potential $\varphi(r)$ in this case remains finite at $r=0$, but has a cusp at this point, i.e. $\varphi'(0)\ne0$.